kubeovn/kube-ovn/docs/vpc.md

   name: gw1
 spec:
   vpc: test-vpc-1                  # Specifies which VPC the gateway belongs to
-  subnet: sn                       # Subnet in VPC
+  subnet: net1                     # Subnet in VPC
-  lanIp: 10.0.1.254                # IP should be within the range of the subnet sn, this is the internal IP for nat gateway pod
+  lanIp: 10.0.1.254                # IP should be within the range of the subnet, this is the internal IP for nat gateway pod
   selector:                        # NodeSelector for vpc-nat-gw pod, the item of array should be string type with key:value format
     - "kubernetes.io/hostname: kube-ovn-worker"
     - "kubernetes.io/os: linux"